joshbeard/resume/README.md

 September 2015 - May 2022 -

-* Managed the architecture and infrastructure for over 50 USGS products, ensuring scalability and reliability.
+* Managed the architecture and infrastructure for dozens of USGS products, ensuring scalability and reliability.
 * Led the migration of hundreds of projects from legacy CI/CD systems to GitLab, improving efficiency and developer experience.
 * Deployed configuration management at scale using Puppet and Ansible, simplifying server operations for hundreds of Linux systems.
-* Moved 50+ applications from on-premise to AWS with Docker, enabling more flexible and scalable deployments.
+* Moved dozens of applications across multiple product teams from on-premise to AWS with Docker, enabling more flexible and scalable deployments.
 * Supported cross-team collaboration and delivery, building tools and processes that teams could easily adopt and extend.
 * Mentored colleagues in DevOps best practices, including Docker, AWS, and Terraform, empowering teams to manage their own infrastructure.
 * Authored extensive documentation with a “docs-as-code” approach, standardizing project knowledge and operational guidance.

-_Key technology and skills: AWS, GitLab, Docker, Terraform, Ansible, Puppet, Python, Nginx, Traefik_
+_Key technology and skills: AWS, CI/CD, GitLab, GitHub Actions, Docker, Terraform, Ansible, Platform Engineering, GitOps, Puppet, Python, Nginx, Traefik_

 ### Professional Services Engineer with Puppet Inc.